I’m Mike

 -

-Agile for Adult Learning
+Agile for Adult Onboarding

 Situation: Hiring 18 new industry professionals over 5 months revealed the need for paced onboarding and unique learning needs.